 [24-Feb-2021] This paper presents one example showing how both SMAP observations and model show freshening associated with the Yukon River discharge delta.
 This is a significant finding in that it would allow the application of remote sensing to monitor changes in river discharge associated with possible changes in climate and changes in precipitation and ice melt.

 [17-Feb-2021] Large rivers, key components of the land-ocean branch of the global water and biogeochemical cycles, can have important impacts on coastal oceans.
 Sea surface salinity (SSS) is a critical observable for monitoring river plumes and studying their impacts.
-Satellite and in-situ SSS gridded products have been used to characterize the variability of some river plumes.
-However, their consistency has not been examined systematically for near major river mouths of the world ocean.
+Satellite and

 [26-Jan-2021] Due to strong winds and intense heat, momentum and freshwater fluxes, Tropical Cyclones (TCs) can have a profound impact on the thermal and salinity structure of the upper ocean.
 In particular, the present study tries to answer the following questions: 1.
 What is the typical impact of TC rainfall, evaporation and winds on sea surface salinity (SSS) in terms of climate characteristics at global scale?
 2. How do TC intensity, translation speed and preexisting ocean conditions affect the ocean response?